Scramble for Africa: Congo

-To the west, in the land where their expansions would meet, was Katanga, site of the Yeke Kingdom of Msiri.
-Msiri was the most militarily powerful ruler in the area and traded large quantities of copper, ivory and slaves—and rumors of gold reached European ears.
+To the west, in the land where their expansions would meet, was Katanga, the site of the Yeke Kingdom of Msiri.
+Msiri was the most militarily powerful ruler in the area and traded large quantities of copper, ivory and slaves—and rumours of gold reached European ears.
 The scramble for Katanga was a prime example of the period.
 Rhodes sent two expeditions to Msiri in 1890 led by Alfred Sharpe, who was rebuffed, and Joseph Thomson, who failed to reach Katanga.
 Leopold sent four expeditions.
 First, the Le Marinel expedition could only extract a vaguely worded letter.
 The Delcommune expedition was rebuffed.
 The well-armed Stairs expedition was given orders to take Katanga with or without Msiri's consent.
 Msiri refused, was shot, and his head was cut off and stuck on a pole as a "barbaric lesson" to the people.
 The Bia River expedition finished the job of establishing an administration of sorts and a "police presence" in Katanga.
 Thus, the half million square kilometres of Katanga came into Leopold's possession and brought his African realm up to 2300000 km2, about 75 times larger than Belgium.
 The Congo Free State imposed such a terror regime on the colonized people, including mass killings and forced labour, that Belgium, under pressure from the Congo Reform Association, ended Leopold II's rule and annexed it on 20 August 1908 as a colony of Belgium, known as the Belgian Congo.

 The brutality of King Leopold II in his former colony of the Congo Free State was well documented; up to 8 million of the estimated 16 million native inhabitants died between 1885 and 1908.
 According to Roger Casement, an Irish diplomat of the time, this depopulation had four main causes: "indiscriminate war", starvation, reduction of births and diseases.
 Sleeping sickness ravaged the country and must also be taken into account for the dramatic decrease in population; it has been estimated that sleeping sickness and smallpox killed nearly half the population in the areas surrounding the lower Congo River.
 Estimates of the death toll vary considerably.
 As the first census did not take place until 1924, it is difficult to quantify the population loss of the period.
 The Casement Report set it at three million.
 William Rubinstein writes: "More basically, it appears almost certain that the population figures given by Hochschild are inaccurate.
 There is, of course, no way of ascertaining the population of the Congo before the twentieth century, and estimates like 20 million are purely guesses.
 Most of the interior of the Congo was literally unexplored if not inaccessible."